Code-Institute-Submissions/Ocean-memory-game/README.md

 - [HTML](https://validator.w3.org/)
 - [CSS](https://jigsaw.w3.org/css-validator/)

 **Browser and Accessibility Testing**

 - I used [Web.dev](https://web.dev/) to test my project.
 My report is below with the findings
 - [My Report](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Flee-annc.github.io%2FOcean-memory-game%2F)

 **User Testing**
 Testing was done from the early stages as I had my daughter who is 6 play the game.
 She found a few errors which were fixed along the way.
-Upon compltion of the 3 levels I got my whole family to play and there was only one error found and fixed.
+Upon completion of the 3 levels, I got my whole family to play and there was only one error found and fixed.
 I then sent the link out to friends around the globe to try.
 The counter error was picked up and rectified.
-I found that this game needs to be played in landscape mode for a better user experience if played on mobile. ipads and pc the user enjoys a bigger screen.
+I found that this game needs to be played in landscape mode for better user experience if played on mobile. iPad and pc the user enjoys a bigger screen.

 ### Bugs